 - The aneurysm is 50% larger than the rest of the artery.

-- The aneurysm is more than 5 centimeters (about 2 inches).
+- The aneurysm is more than five centimeters (about two inches).

-- You have a connective tissue disorder (Marfan syndrome, Loey-Dietz syndrome, Ehlers-Danlos type IV).
+- You have a connective tissue disorder (Marfan syndrome, Loey-Dietz syndrome, Ehlers-Danlos).

 - Your aneurysm is growing quickly.